Floxing: Uses in research

 Floxing a gene allows it to be deleted (knocked out), translocated or inserted (through various mechanisms in Cre-Lox recombination).

 The floxing of genes is essential in the development of scientific model systems as it allows spatial and temporal alteration of gene expression.
-In layman's terms, the gene can be knocked-out (inactivated) in a specific tissue in vivo, at any time chosen by the scientist.
-The scientist can then evaluate the effects of the knocked-out gene and identify the gene’s normal function.
+In layman's terms, the gene can be knocked-out (inactivated) in a specific tissue in vivo, at a specific time chosen by the scientist.
+The scientist can then evaluate the effects of the knocked-out gene and identify the gene's normal function.
 This is different from having the gene absent starting from conception, whereby inactivation or loss of genes that are essential for the development of the organism may interfere with the normal function of cells and prevent the production of viable offspring.

 Mechanism of deletion

-Deletion events are useful for performing gene editing experiments through precisely editing out segments of or even whole genes.
+Deletion events are useful for performing gene editing experiments through precisely removing segments of or even whole genes.
 Deletion requires floxing of the segment of interest with loxP sites which face the same direction.
 The Cre recombinase will detect the unidirectional loxP sites and excise the floxed segment of DNA.
-The successfully edited clones can be selected using a selection marker which can be removed using the same Cre-loxP system.
+The successfully edited clones can be selected using a selection marker which can be removed using the same Cre-LoxP system.
 The same mechanism can be used to create conditional alleles by introducing an FRT/Flp site which accomplishes the same mechanism but with a different enzyme.

 Mechanism of inversion

-Inversion events are useful for maintaining the amount of genetic material.
+Inversion events are useful for inactivating a gene or DNA sequence without actually removing it, and thereby maintaining a consistent amount of genetic material.
 The inverted genes are not often associated with abnormal phenotypes, meaning the inverted genes are generally viable.
-Cre-loxP recombination that result in insertion requires loxP sites to flox the gene of interest, with the loxP sites oriented towards each other.
-By undergoing Cre recombination, the region floxed by the loxP sites will become inverted, this process is not permanent and can be reversed.
+Cre-LoxP recombination that results in inversion requires loxP sites flanking the gene of interest, with the loxP sites oriented towards each other as inverted repeats.
+By undergoing Cre recombination, the region flanked by the loxP sites will become inverted, i.e. re-inserted in the same position but in reverse orientation; this process is not permanent and can be reversed.

 Mechanism of translocation

-Translocation events occur when the loxP sites flox genes on two different DNA molecules in a unidirectional orientation.
-Cre recombinase is then used to generate a translocation between the two DNA molecules, exchanging the genetic material from one DNA molecule to the other forming a simultaneous translocation of both floxed genes.
+Translocation events occur when the loxP sites flank genes on two different DNA molecules in a unidirectional orientation.
+Cre recombinase is then used to generate a translocation between the two DNA molecules, exchanging the genetic material from one DNA molecule to the other, forming a simultaneous translocation of both floxed genes.